TheComamba/parsec_access/README.md

 TODO: Usage example.

+TODO: Github workflows, including tests, check for updates, and check for todos.

 ## License

 This software is distributed under the [MIT](https://choosealicense.com/licenses/mit/) license.
 In a nutshell this means that all code is made public, and you are free to use it without any charge.